 This capacity to network peer-to-peer has also developed in tandem with phones becoming powerful recording devices, meaning that atrocities are now documented at a mere arm’s length, making them harder to suppress and easier to disseminate.

 This means that some of the stories portrayed in We Are The Giant make for difficult viewing.
-In fact, this is a score I’ve had to compose when my kids are far from my studio.
-I want them to know that this is happening, but they’re just too young to see it in such graphic detail.
-Unfortunately many of the young people in the film have no such luxury of choice.
+In fact, this is a score Philip had to compose when his kids are far from his studio.
+He wants them to know that this is happening, but they’re just too young to see it in such graphic detail.
+Unfortunately, many of the young people in the film have no such luxury of choice.

 This isn’t a film about politics, it’s a film about us.